MJaggz/Student-Grader-Public/README.md

 This application includes:

--User authentication with login, logout, and registration -Role-based access for Students, Instructors, and Admins -Admin approval workflow for Instructor and Admin accounts -OSU email validation using the name.#@osu.edu format -A default Admin account for testing and setup -Database storage for CSE course and section data
--API integration with the OSU course catalog for CSE classes -Admin-only functionality to reload course catalog data into the database -Admin functionality to copy course, section, and grader requirement setup from a prior term -A shared course catalog view accessible to Students, Instructors, and Admins -Student grader application submission and update support -Student availability tracking for courses that require specific section or lab times -Instructor grader request and recommendation support -Admin tools for reviewing users, courses, sections, applications, and grader-related information
+- User authentication with login, logout, and registration
+- Role-based access for Students, Instructors, and Admins
+- Admin approval workflow for Instructor and Admin accounts
+- OSU email validation using the name.#@osu.edu format
+- A default Admin account for testing and setup
+- Database storage for CSE course and section data
+- API integration with the OSU course catalog for CSE classes
+- Admin-only functionality to reload course catalog data into the database
+- Admin functionality to copy course, section, and grader requirement setup from a prior term
+- A shared course catalog view accessible to Students, Instructors, and Admins
+- Student grader application submission and update support
+- Student availability tracking for courses that require specific section or lab times
+- Instructor grader request and recommendation support
+- Admin tools for reviewing users, courses, sections, applications, and grader-related information

 ---